 - Complaints in which a lawsuit has been filed.
 An exception to this condition is the instance in which a dentist has initiated litigation for the collection of a fee.

-- Complaints in which the CDA Council on Peer Review finds that the case has been reviewed or is currently in review by the State Board of Dental Examiners, other state peer review committees, third party carriers or managed care review bodies.
+- Complaints in which the CDA Council on Peer Review finds that the case has been reviewed or is currently in review by the Colorado Dental Board, other state peer review committees, third-party carriers or managed care review bodies.

 Things to remember about peer review:

-1. The dentists who work with peer review receive no pay for their time and efforts.
+1. The dentists who work with peer review receive no payment for their time and efforts.
 They are all trained volunteers and as such, they are expected to conduct fair and impartial mediations.